VARUNPA123/FIBONACCI_SERIES_8086/README.md

 1. Personal Computer
 2. MASM Software

-## PROBLEM ANALYSIS
-The first and second term of the Fibonacci series are 00 and 01.
-The third element is given by the sum of the first and second element.
-The fourth element is given by sum of second and third element, and so on.
-In general, an element of fibonacci series is given by sum of immediate two previous element.

 ## ALGORITHM
 1. Set SI-register as pointer for Fibonacci series.
 2. Set CL-register as count for number of elements to be generated.